ed-andre/betterjobs/README.md

 ### Best Practices for Resource Usage

 - URL discovery jobs should be run less frequently (monthly)
-- Job scraping jobs should be run more frequently (daily or multiple times daily)
+- Job discovery jobs should be run more frequently (daily or multiple times daily)
 - To conserve resources, focus on platforms with high job turnover
 - Some ATS platforms have rate limits - avoid running jobs too frequently